7 Things All Homeowners Should Know About Travertine Tile

 Travertine is more affordable than you might think.

 While natural stone of any type isn’t the least expensive material for floors or countertops (that would be carpet or vinyl), as a general rule, travertine costs less than granite or marble.
-While prices vary greatly depending on where you live, the size and complexity of your project, the quality of the travertine, and the finish you choose, you can expect to pay an average of $15 to $30 per square foot.
+Prices vary greatly depending on where you live, the size and complexity of your project, the quality of the travertine, and the finish you choose, but you can expect to pay an average of $15 to $30 per square foot.
 By contrast, you will typically pay nearly double that for marble, and slightly more for granite.

 Coming in a range of colors and looks, travertine can be an affordable and attractive option for all sorts of surfaces.
 Choose to show the natural pitting or select a more polished finish to add to the stone’s versatility.

 The material also is durable and its look can even improve with a little weathering.
 Travertine is prone to etching, however, so be sure to use appropriate cleaners and periodically apply a sealant to prevent etching.

 Still have some questions about choosing or caring for travertine tiles?
 Read on for answers to some of the most common queries.